dbojan/tosec-trimmer/README.md

 note:
-hearto uses no-intro dats for atari st, meaning there are only handfull of games. amiga ipf files are not patched, meaning some games still have game protection. for amiga, I suggest using lha or whd games with retroarch or some other emulator that supports them lha and whd are games installed to amiga virtual hdd.
+hearto uses no-intro dats for atari st, meaning there are only handfull of games. amiga ipf files are not patched, meaning some games still have game protection. for amiga, I suggest using lha or whd games with retroarch or some other emulator that supports them.
+Lha and whd are games installed to amiga virtual hdd.

 no warranty of any kind given.